danielflopes/public/Beliefs.md

 ##On Health
 - Every food we eat will have a good or bad impact in our (long term) health.
-- The more refined the food is, the unhealthier it is.
+- The more refined the food, the unhealthier it is.
 - There isn't an irrefutable best diet, food, or workout.
-There is still not enough data to fully understand the consequences of different food, diets and workouts on different human bodies.
+There still isn't enough data to fully understand the consequences of different food, diets and workouts on different human bodies.

 ##On Technology
 - Cars are outdated - they should already be computer-driven.
 Too many people die in car accidents due to human error.